The Relationship Between Eating Disorders and Self-Injury

 I came to regard both the binging and purging and the self-injury as functioning as someone's drug of choice.
 I found that the self-injurious behavior and the bulimic behavior, especially the purging (which is the most painful part of that experience), were being used as an attempt to release tension or to interrupt or end a feeling of depression or extreme anxiety.

-David: In the introduction, I mentioned that you believe there's an addictive nature to self harm.
+David: In the introduction, I mentioned that you believe there's an addictive nature to self-harm.
 Can you elaborate on that, please?

 Dr. Farber: Sure, what happens is that a person may start out scratching at their skin or pulling off scabs.
 It starts out, usually, in a milder form, possibly in childhood, and tends to, for the time being, make the person feel better.
 The problem is that it doesn't last - the feeling better.
-So what happens is then they have to do it again-and-again; just as an alcoholic becomes an alcoholic (what is an alcoholic?).
-He develops a tolerance for the alcohol, so he has to drink a greater quantity and much more frequently.
-The same thing happens with the self-injurious behavior.
-So someone who starts as picking at the skin, then turns to mild cutting, which then becomes more wild and severe.
+So what happens is then they have to do it again and again; just as an alcoholic becomes an alcoholic (what is an alcoholic?).
+He develops a tolerance for alcohol, so he has to drink a greater quantity and much more frequently.
+The same thing happens with self-injurious behavior.
+So someone who starts as picking at the skin then turns to mild cutting, which then becomes more wild and severe.
 In other words, they develop a tolerance for the self-injury, so they have to up the ante and do it more severely.

 One of the things that I have found that was very interesting has to do with symptom substitution.
-That is, if somebody tries to give up their self injury but they are not psychologically ready, but they are doing it to please somebody (a boyfriend, parent, therapist), what will happen is another self-destructive symptom will crop up in its place.
+That is if somebody tries to give up their self-injury but they are not psychologically ready, but they are doing it to please somebody (a boyfriend, parent, therapist), what will happen is another self-destructive symptom will crop up in its place.

 One of the things that I have found in my study that was very, very interesting is that both the cutting and the purging (very, very painful and violent) seem to have the same kind of strength as a form of self-medication.
 Both are extremely powerful, and so often people will react as if they took instant or immediate-acting Prozac.
-It's that powerful as a form of self medication and that is why it tends to be so addictive.
+It's that powerful as a form of self-medication and that is why it tends to be so addictive.
 Of course, it means that if they need something so powerful to make themselves feel better, getting into treatment with a therapist that is knowledgeable and understands how the self-harm behavior works is very, very important.
 The right kind of treatment can help enormously.

 David: We have several audience questions on what we've discussed so far.
 Let's get to those and then we'll continue with our conversation.